ai-cam/ai-cam.github.io/_projects/revolutionising-women’s-health-female-fertility-and-early-infant-neurodevelopment-using-ai.md

 ---
 **From conception to childhood: Revolutionising women’s health, female fertility and early infant neurodevelopment using AI**

 The [From Womb to World project](https://www.wombs2world.com/) aims to develop cheaper, less invasive and more accurate AI-assisted tests that can be used throughout the conception to childhood journey.
-These tests will be used to enhance and personalise fertility outcomes, and support the transition to parenting.
-This research will play a key part in improving fertility and women's health outcomes and shed light on the still largely unknown cellular, molecular and genetic mechanisms governing the development of life.
+We want to improve the accuracy of early diagnosis of women’s health conditions, personalise fertility and IVF outcomes – and support the transition to parenting.

 The University of Cambridge’s Departments of Psychology, Computer Science, and Physics among others will lead this project, in partnership with two leading specialty hospitals.